-Delivering a seamless out-of-box and setup experience requires deliberate and intense effort.
-This is where hardware design, packaging, quick start guides, detailed instructions, part order within the box, and any digital setup all meet, creating a make- or- break moment in the user experience.
-"Unboxings" are a strange and popular YouTube genre in which users record themselves opening a new item.
-The out-of-box experience (OOBE) has always been important, but it matters more than ever as influential armchair reviewers recap their experiences online.
+Delivering a seamless out-of-box setup experience requires deliberate and intense effort.
+This is where hardware design, packaging, quick start guides, detailed instructions, part order within the box, and any digital setup meet, creating a make-or-break moment in the user experience.

+"Unboxings," for example, is a popular YouTube genre where users record themselves opening a new item.
+Of course, the out-of-box experience (OOBE) has always been necessary, but it matters more than ever as influential armchair reviewers recap their experiences online.

 Testing the OOBE can be humbling, as refinement is almost always necessary.
-Through usability lab studies and early in-home trials, we have helped companies optimize the out-of-box experience for a wide variety of devices, including smart showers and fixtures, robot vacuums, AR/VR headsets, and connected exercise equipment.
+However, through usability lab studies and early in-home trials, we have helped companies optimize the out-of-box experience for a wide variety of devices, including smart showers and fixtures, robot vacuums, AR/VR headsets, and connected exercise equipment.

-Foundational research will help you understand

-how interaction modes converge
+5. Foundational research will help you understand how interaction modes converge